Rodeo Dallas in Deep Ellum to Remain Closed through Sept. 5 | Dallas Observer

 But after multiple shootings in Deep Ellum in the early hours of July 5, including one fatality, business owners and management companies are eyeing radical measures to quell the chaos that has plagued the historical neighborhood this summer.
 After a recent neighborhood meeting between restaurant and bar owners, city council member Jesse Moreno and the Dallas Police Department, DPD decided to close some streets running through Deep Ellum at 10 p.m. starting this past weekend.

 We also reported that Scarlett Bar was up for a new lease.
-The landowners included new language requiring the late-night bar to close at midnight every night, which the owners said would essentially kill their business.
-They have the option for a special use permit and are researching that option.
+The landowners included new language requiring the late-night bar to close at midnight every night, which the owners said would essentially kill the business.
+They have the option for a special use permit and are researching it.

 Then, this weekend, it was reported that tear gas was released in front of Rodeo Dallas on Saturday, just after midnight, when a fight broke out in front of the bar.
+It's unclear if this was actual tear gas or pepper balls.
 We contacted DPD to confirm this, but they would not comment on whether tear gas had been used, despite eyewitness accounts.

 The notice, addressed to Rodeo Ranch, Texas, LLC at 2724 Elm Street, states that the landlord has elected to repossess and change the locks to the premises due to the tenant's default and refers to section 20 of their lease.